-(ModernSurvival.org) – Ask any survivalist and they will quickly confirm that one’s mind is the greatest tool at their disposal, both in and out of an emergency situation.
-Unfortunately, this amazing biological computer can also unknowingly deceive a person, putting them in serious danger.
+(ModernSurvival.org) – Ask any survivalist, and they will quickly confirm that one’s mind is the greatest tool at their disposal, both in and out of an emergency.
+Unfortunately, this amazing biological computer can unknowingly deceive a person, putting them in grave danger.

-In order to overcome this drawback, one must first understand exactly how the brain affects our perception of some threats.
+One must first understand how the brain affects our perception of some threats to overcome this drawback.

 What is Normalcy Bias?

-Overall, humans have a tendency to examine what has happened in the past and assume that future events will transpire in similar ways.
+Overall, humans tend to examine what happened in the past and assume that future events will transpire similarly.
 This state of mind also impacts how people view abnormalities, tricking themselves into believing emergency situations are really something routine.
 Psychologists refer to this as normalcy bias.

 Why Normalcy Bias is Dangerous